hmc-cs111-spring2016/project-ideas/README.md

    you really like and that makes for a good project).
 You have until Spring Break to settle on an idea for a project, so take your time.

-   + If you have some ideas right now, jot them down.
-Then, read the rest of the assignment.
-Then, set things aside for a day or two and let it sit in your brain.
-Then, come back and describe your ideas.

-   + If you'd like some additional help coming up with ideas, [here's lots of advice and suggestions][ProjectGen].
+   + Read over the [project generation][ProjectGen] page right away.
+If you have some ideas, jot them down.
+Then let things percolate in your head for a couple of days before writing them up.

    + Focus most of your attention for now on problems, rather than solutions.
 In particular--in most cases--it's premature to talk about an internal _vs_